How do Access Control and Permissions work?

 Event Staff (Full Access)

-- Must have Full Access if they are a Team Member... in this case, you'll see as "Full Access (via Team)" as their Access Level the Event Staff tab
+- Must have Full Access if they are a Team Member... in this case, you'll see "Full Access (via Team)" displayed as their Access Level within the Staff tab of an event

 Event Staff (Limited Access)

 - Can view the event, but only their own Tasks, Schedules, Travel, etc.

 - Cannot delete the event, create new events or update event details, such as dates and locations

 - Can view their Task Assignments and update the Status, add Comments and Attachments on those Assignments

 - Cannot create or delete Tasks or update Task Due Dates